Hamat Tiberias Ancient Thermal Baths

 Setting a Bar-Mitzvah in Hamat Tiberias Synagogue

-The ceremony can be followed by an event in one of the local hotels, and a private sail on the Sea of Galilee.
-In the evening a festive dinner at “Decks” restaurant, including live music, dancing, and fireworks from the lake.
-What agreat way to end a great day!
+The ancient synagogue of Hamat Tiberias is a perfect place for a Bar or Bat-Mitzvah ceremony.
+Developed into a covered and air-conditioned visitor center, the site welcome Jewish families of all denominations to celebrate their child special day.
+The ceremony can be followed by an event in one of the hotels in Tiberias, and a private sail on the Sea of Galilee.
+In the evening the party can continue as a festive dinner at “Decks” restaurant, including live music, dancing, and fireworks from the lake.
+What a great way to celebrate a great day!